DarthIV02/KalmanHD/README.md

 ├── models             // Implementation of ML models - Baselineas + KalmanHD
 ├── preprocessed_data  // Datasets data
-├── scripts            // Collection of bash and .py scripts for various experiments in the paper ├── LICENSE
+├── scripts            // Collection of bash and .py scripts for various experiments in the paper ├── README.md          // This file
-├── load_data.py       // Implementation of data loaders for both image datasets and the LEAF dataset ├── models             // Implementation of ML models for all datasets ├── README.md          // This file
-├── requirements.txt   // Prerequisites
-├── run.py             // Main script to fire simulations
+├── main.py            // Main script to run experiments
-├── server             // Implementation of servers (sync, semi-async, async) └── utils              // Necessary util files in FLSim
+├── plot.ipynb         // Notebook to plot the accuracy results of the different models in the 3 different types of noise ├── plot_eff.ipynb     // Notebook to plot the running times results of the different models └── requirements.txt   // Prerequisites
 ```